EDUC5519 Contemporary Reforms in Education

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - This unit is concerned with education issues outside the classroom.
-The unit takes a global overview of Early Childhood Education and Care (ECEC).
-The sociocultural and economics dimensions of the early years are considered.
-Through an exploration research from the OECD and UNICEF, we trace influences that led to the 2009 suite of Australian National Early Years reforms for children before attending formal school.
-We explore Leadership and Advocacy in Early Years Care and Education.
+The unit takes a global overview of Early Childhood, Primary, Secondary and Tertiary Education.
+The sociocultural and economic dimensions of all these learners are considered.
+Through an exploration research from the OECD and UNICEF, we trace influences that have led to educational reforms for learners.

-- Students are able to (1) differentiate approaches to ECEC provision across various international economic regimes; (2) create a policy statement to advocate for children's rights and for workforce issues for the early childhood profession; (3) analyse issues in policy development that include intended and unintended consequences at macro and micro levels; (4) critique the use of Human Development theory in global ECEC reform; and (5) critique Australian policy and legal frameworks governing the early years care and education.
+- Students are able to (1) differentiate approaches to educational provision across various international economic regimes; (2) create a policy statement in a selected educational context; (3) analyse and critique issues in policy development in education and a selected level; (4) critique the use of Human Development theory in global educational reform; and (5) critique Australian policy and legal frameworks governing education at a selected level.

 - Indicative assessments in this unit are as follows: (1) case study and (2) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - 24 hours, a total of 150 hours total time commitment

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.